 HSA inspection campaign to target transport operations and vehicles at work

-Deirdre Sinnott, Senior Inspector with the HSA says that the risks can be reduced by focusing on key areas stating that “Employers should recognise vehicle incidents as a real threat to their business.
+“Employers should recognise vehicle accidents as a real threat to their business.
 They should put in place a vehicle risk management policy that covers all vehicle related activities in the workplace.
-This includes not only vehicles operated by employees but also vehicles visiting their premises such as routine deliveries and collections.
-It is vital that procedures are developed and put in place to eliminate and control known risks.
-These procedures should be communicated clearly to employees, contractors and visiting drivers in the workplace.”
+This includes not only vehicles operated by employees but also vehicles visiting their premises, for example routine deliveries and collections.
+It is vital that procedures are developed and put in place to eliminate and control known risks associated with driving for work, loading and unloading, deliveries and collections, parking, reversing and manoeuvring.
+Once these written procedures are in place they should be communicated clearly to all employees, contractors and visiting drivers in the workplace.”

-During this campaign, HSA Inspectors will be providing information and making employers aware of resources available to help them reduce the likelihood of adverse incidents involving vehicles in their workplaces.
+HSA Inspectors will also be providing information and making employers aware of resources available to help them reduce the likelihood of accidents involving vehicles in their businesses.

-The HSA encourage employers to avail of the free short on-line courses available on the HSA e-learning portal hsalearning.ie.
-The courses aim to help employers manage work related vehicle safety.
-Also, freely available guidance and resources on managing priority vehicle risks can be found at https://www.hsa.ie/vehiclesatwork and www.loadsafe.ie.
+Also, freely available guidance and resources on managing priority vehicle risks can be found at www.vehiclesatwork.ie and www.loadsafe.ie.